Infrared Sauna Buyer's Guide

 Ceramic 2001 - 2003: The first technology devised to deliver infrared heat in saunas was the ceramic rod.
 This was an incredible breakthrough for the sauna industry and every infrared sauna had them.
 I personally owned one and used it every night, however ceramic heaters weren't without their pitfalls.
 Ceramic heaters are composed of glass rods, which can heat an entire sauna, but have to work so hard to get there they become extremely hot.
 Since the user has to sit directly against the infrared heaters during their sessions this can become extremely uncomfortable.
 The second downfall was their limited surface area.
 These heaters were so small, they may treat your spine, but what about your shoulders and the rest of your body?
 To aid in this lack of surface area, manufacturers would have to ad reflector trays to the backs of their heaters to try to increase it.
 These were quick fixes to an inferior/outdated system.

-FAQ - "I have read a few articles online saying how Ceramic heaters are better than Carbon Heaters for XYZ reasons"
+Q - "I have read a few articles on-line saying how Ceramic heaters are better than Carbon Heaters for XYZ reasons"

-A - Outdated - This was probably true when comparing the first generation Carbon Heaters that were developed in 2004.
-10 years later, in 2014 this would be like saying a "dial up" internet connections is better than High Speed DSL.
-Once an article is posted online, it's there forever, so make sure what your reading is updated frequently and backed up by clinical studies.
+A - This is true when comparing the first generation Carbon Heaters that were developed in 2004.
+13 years later, in 2017 this would be like saying a "dial up" Internet connections is better than High Speed DSL.
+Once an article is posted on-line, it's there forever, so make sure what your reading is updated frequently and backed up by clinical studies.

 Standard Carbon Heaters 2004 - 2009 : Out of demand for a more effective way of delivering infrared therapy, came the technology of Carbon-Based heating panels.
 These new carbon heaters solved both of the downfalls of ceramic heaters; surface area and hot spots.
 This new carbon technology enabled the heat to be delivered evenly through a large flat panel instead of a small rod.
 Since this new technology has a 10x larger surface area than it predecessor, it is able to deliver over 10x the healing rays into your body.
 To visualize this, on a much smaller scale, try the following: Put a pencil besides a napkin (get the picture), the pencil represents the older ceramic heaters and the napkin represents the new carbon heaters.
 As you can visualize, the carbon heaters have a much larger surface area, which equates to more infrared rays into your body.
 What was once only for the elite, now most infrared saunas come with flexible carbon panels.
 Although these heaters were a vast improvement from Ceramic they left plenty of room for improvement...